shaik1002/biggitlabbomb/doc/administration/package_information/supported_os.md

 operating systems supported by GitLab are listed in the [installation page](https://about.gitlab.com/install/).

-The following lists the supported OSs and their possible EOL dates.
+The following lists the currently supported OSs and their possible EOL dates.

 NOTE:
 `amd64` and `x86_64` refer to the same 64-bit architecture.